19hours/sg-statutes/Acts/Companies Act.md

 225\.—(1) Every receiver or manager of the property of a company or of the property in Singapore of any other corporation shall —

-(a) within one month after the expiration of the period of 6 months from the date of his appointment and of every subsequent period of 6 months and within one month after he ceases to act as receiver or manager, lodge with the Registrar a detailed account in the prescribed form showing —
+(a) within 30 days after the expiration of the period of 6 months from the date of his appointment and of every subsequent period of 6 months and within 30 days after he ceases to act as receiver or manager, lodge with the Registrar a detailed account in the prescribed form showing —

 (i) his receipts and his payments during each period of 6 months, or, where he ceases to act as receiver or manager, during the period from the end of the period to which the last preceding account related or from the date of his appointment, as the case may be, up to the date of his so ceasing;

 (ii) the aggregate amount of those receipts and payments during all preceding periods since his appointment; and

 (iii) where he has been appointed pursuant to the powers contained in any instrument, the amount owing under that instrument at the time of his appointment, in the case of the first account, and at the expiration of every 6 months after his appointment and, where he has ceased to act as receiver or manager at the date of his so ceasing, and his estimate of the total value of all assets of the company or other corporation which are subject to that instrument; and

+[Act 36 of 2014 wef 01/07/2015]

 (b) before lodging such account, verify by affidavit all accounts and statements referred to therein.